Losant/losant-docs/docs/experiences/walkthrough/part4.md

 1. Set the `Resolution` to whatever makes sense for the application.
 In this example, it will return 24 hours of data with a data point for each 5 minute interval.
 1. Set the `Payload Path for Value` to `data.resultData`.

-The time series node provides powerful aggregation support for data that has been reported by your devices.
+The Time Series node provides powerful aggregation support for data that has been reported by your devices.
 The duration, resolution, and aggregation can all be changed to match your desired result.
-The last step is to reply with this data using an endpoint reply node.
+The last step is to reply with this data using an Endpoint Reply node.

 ![Data Reply](/images/experiences/walkthrough/part-4/data-reply.png "Data Reply")

-1. Set the `Response Code Template` to `200`, which is the HTTP status code for OK.
+1. Set the `Response Code Template` to `200`, which is the HTTP status code for `OK`.
 1. Change the `Reply Body` radio to `Payload Path`.
 1. Set the `Reply Body` to `data.resultData`.
-This where the time series node put its result, so this reply is simply sending the result back to the client.
+This where the Time Series node put its result, so this reply is simply sending the result back to the client.
 1. Add a `Content-Type` header with the value `application/json`.

 You can now test this endpoint to see data that has been reported by your application's devices.